gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 ## Shackle in Context

-So what has been the reaction to Shackle's work amongst economists and social theorists?
+So what has been the reaction to Shackle's work amongst economists and other social theorists?

 Ludwig Lachmann found the ideas of Shackle to be largely compatible with those of Mises and the Austrian mainstream: